Kings Island: Rivertown

 Rivertown is an area within the park that features a western theme depicting a town with ranch-style buildings, old wooden signs, and one of the park's most iconic attractions, the Kings Island & Miami Valley Railroad.
 Originally intended to be named Frontier Land, the area was eventually named Rivertown when it debuted with the park in 1972.
 The area included attractions such as Kings Mill Log Flume and Shawnee Landing, a canoe ride in a part of Rivertown known as Kenton's Cove.

 Throughout the 1970s, Rivertown saw the addition of several attractions including Kenton's Cove Keelboat Canal in 1973, which was an elevated log flume ride that operated through the 2000 season, and The Beast roller coaster in 1979.
 Designed internally by Kings Island, The Beast opened as the tallest, fastest, and longest roller coaster in the world, and in addition to retaining its record length, it remains one of the most popular wooden roller coasters in the annual Golden Ticket Awards from Amusement Today.
 Other rides added over the years include a river rafting ride called White Water Canyon, which opened in 1985, and a heavily themed, indoor flat ride called Tomb Raider: The Ride (later renamed The Crypt), which opened in place of Kenton's Cove Keelboat Canal in 2002.
 The Crypt closed permanently in 2011.

-In 2005, one of the last Paramount-themed attractions to open at the park, The Italian Job: Stunt Track (now known as Backlot Stunt Coaster), was unveiled.
-The roller coaster replaced the antique car ride Les Taxis and Ohio Overland Auto Livery.

 In 2009, the park's first roller coaster from Bolliger & Mabillard, called Diamondback, opened in Rivertown.
 The 230 ft hypercoaster reaches a top speed of 80 mi/h and features a splashdown water effect finale.
-In August 2016, Kings Island revealed plans to build Mystic Timbers, a 109 ft wooden roller coaster that opened in 2017.
+In August 2016, Kings Island revealed plans to build Mystic Timbers a 109 ft wooden roller coaster that opened in 2017.
 The new ride added 3265 ft of track bringing the park's wooden coaster total to 18804 ft, making it the most of any amusement park in the world.